Skip to main content

 Deploy application with Automated Deployment

-In the Basics tab, click on the Deploy your application option, then select your Azure subscription and resource group.
+In the Basics tab, click on the Deploy your application option, then select your Azure subscription and the resource group you created during the lab environment setup.

 Automated Deployment basics